pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/Localization/Strategy/Index.rst

-Internationalization (i18n) and localization (l10n) issues are handled by the "language" class included by the "template.php" file and instantiated as the global variable $LANG in the backend.
+Internationalization (i18n) and localization (l10n) issues are handled by the "language" class included by the "template.php" file and instantiated as the global variable $GLOBALS['LANG'] in the backend.

 The strategy of localization in TYPO3 is to translate all the parts of the TYPO3 Backend (TBE) interface which are available to everyday